option-t/option-t/README.md

 These are designed for more tree shaking friendly and more usable for JavaScript common world.

+_We recommend to use these in almost case._

 #### [`Nullable<T>` (`T | null`)](./src/Nullable/)

 This can express a value of `T` type or `null`.